 Explore and Learn

 The Cosumnes River Preserve has several FREE events each month!
-These events include guided bird surveys, guided historical walks, guided photography walks as well as guided paddle.
-Come out and join the Fun!!!
+These events include guided bird surveys, guided historical walks, guided Sandhill Crane tours as well as guided paddles.
+Come out and join the fun!!!

 Become a Certified California Naturalist at the Cosumnes River Preserve!
 The mission of this program is to foster a connection between California’s natural resources and education with a specific focus on the Cosumnes River Watershed, wetland habitat, riparian habitat and the vernal pool grasslands.
 Graduates of this program will be ready to take an active role in natural resource conservation, education, and restoration.